NazaninMohammadrezaei/Fourier_Transform/README.md

 ## Application 3: Filtering an image composed of two sine wave gradients

 The image is composed of two sine waves with a 45 degree phase difference.
 I applied frequency-domain filtering on the image by excluding the parts of amplitude spectrum which corresponds to the first sine wave.
-Afterwards, we expect to get a filtered image which is so similar to a sine wave with a phase of 45 degrees.
-It's like we removed the first sine wave gradient from the image.
+Afterwards, we get a filtered image which is only contains a sine wave with a phase of 45 degrees.
+It's like we removed the first wave gradient from the image.

 ![untitled](https://user-images.githubusercontent.com/88426435/192090342-639c7a4b-5d5c-4f6f-8c98-891a724214ce.png)